 I think it's in general harmful to make excuses for why rationalists are supposed to be weak.
 Because, you know, they really do wipe the floor with the competition, if they go far enough in the art.
 Why would you discourage yourself, and others, by saying that for this or other reason it's reasonable to expect rationalists to be unsuited for real-world combat?
 No it's not!
 It is painful to hold oneself to high standards, because then failure feels like failure.
 And yet if you want to walk the path, you won't go anywhere far by going around spending effort on making excuses for why these high standards don't apply to you.
 Even if the excuse is everyone else around is just the same, and even when this is in fact mostly what happens.
 Bah!
 You'll still do better if you can think I will not invent convenient excuses for failure, no matter how reasonable they sound.

-And another one on Sunset at Noon (which is a very cool post, and you should totally read all of it):
+And another one on Sunset at Noon (which is a very cool post, and you should totally go read it):

 For you it will be a minor piece of evidence, but I hope it pushes you in the right direction on this delicate issue.
 This is verbatim from my personal notes, some time ago, formulated directly from my own experience and understanding of the world, without hearing anything about "Bayesian wizardry" beyond the general background of Eliezer's sequences: